 Upexi, a Solana treasury company, already trades below parity - meaning investors can buy the stock for less than the crypto it holds.

-SharpLink has dropped 14% and BitMine fell 7% as both companies issue equity to fund crypto purchases.
+SharpLink dropped 14% and BitMine fell 7% - on the back of both companies issuing equity to fund crypto purchases.

-The business model involves buying cryptocurrency with shareholder capital while charging management fees.
+The business model involves buying cryptocurrency with shareholder capital and charging management fees to do so.

 Dilution mechanism